What are room modes?

 You basically have a virtual model of the room and fill it with virtual air.
-Fortunately you don't need to calculate every single atom in your room but you need at least some per wavelength.
-So depending on how far you want to go up in the frequency range and depending on the size of the room it will need more and more time to be calculated by your computer.
+Then you calculate how those atoms (they call it 'finite elements') interact acoustically.
+Fortunately, you don't need to calculate every single atom in your room, but you need at least some per wavelength.

 There are also other methods like the Boundary Element Method (BEM).
-If you are more interested in this area ask your favorite search engine about 'Numerical Acoustics'.
+If you are more interested in all of that, ask your favorite search engine about 'Numerical Acoustics'.

-Fortunately most of our rooms have a shape where a mathematical simplification for calculating the room modes exist.
-For rectangular rooms we can calculate the room modes immediately.
+Fortunately a lot of our rooms have a shape where a mathematical simplification for calculating the room modes exist.
+For rectangular rooms we can calculate the modes immediately.
 And that's what amroc is doing.
-This can be done by your machine, even your mobile phone as long as you don't type in very "unnatural" values.
+Where amroc pro needs powerful servers to do the FEM, the simplification for rectangular rooms can be calculated in your browser, even your mobile phone as long as you don't type in very "unnatural" values.